-Additionally, there was no mention of the effect of the Fragile X biology of hyperarousal (a common behavioral antecedent) and no proactive plan included to manage the antecedent.
+Additionally, there was no mention of the effect of the Fragile X biology on hyperarousal (a common behavioral antecedent) and no proactive plan included to manage the antecedent.
 It is not a mystery, then, that the plan was ineffective.

 Unless the true reason for the behavior is identified and managed by a comprehensive, positive behavioral support plan, the plan will not work.
-In the scenario just described, the assessment and resultant intervention plan would have hit the mark if it simply had included the basic information on hyperarousal and basic learning style common to Fragile X syndrome.
+In the scenario just described, the assessment and resultant intervention plan would have hit the mark if it simply had included the basic information on hyperarousal and the basic learning style common to Fragile X syndrome.

-Let’s consider another common theme highlighted in this recent email.
+Let’s consider another common theme:

-After two years in the same classroom, a seven year old is starting to be placed part time in the regular education classroom, as part of a transition for next year’s halftime resource room, halftime special education.
+After two years in the same classroom, a seven-year-old is starting to be placed part-time in the regular education classroom, as part of a transition for next year’s halftime resource room, halftime special education.
 His special education teacher has stopped using any visual supports because the child is “doing so well.”
 The child is now showing avoidant and disruptive behaviors all day long, previously unusual for him, and the teacher is asking what to do.

-Living with Fragile X means learning to live with ongoing strategies and supports.
-It is akin to an insulin-dependent diabetic — no one would question the need for wellness and medical supports in such a person and the goal would not be to suddenly stop taking insulin because the person is doing so well.
+Living with Fragile X means learning to live with ongoing strategies and support.
+It is akin to an insulin-dependent diabetic — no one would question the need for wellness and medical support in such a person and the goal would not be to suddenly stop taking insulin because the person is doing so well.